Cardinals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In their previous 10 matchups with a total posted by oddsmakers, the Cardinals and their foes are 6-4-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Cardinals and their opponents have combined to exceed the over/under on five occasions.

-- The Cardinals have a 1-1-0 record against the spread over their previous 10 matchups (oddsmakers set runlines in two of those games).
+- The Cardinals' ATS record is 1-1-0 over their last 10 contests (bookmakers set spreads in two of those matchups).

 Cardinals Betting Records & Stats

-- The Cardinals have come away with 29 wins in the 66 contests they have been listed as the underdogs in this season.
+- The Cardinals have been victorious in 29, or 43.3%, of the 67 contests they have been chosen as underdogs in this season.

-- Oddsmakers have implied with the moneyline set for this matchup that the Cardinals have a 51.2% chance of pulling out a win.
+- The Cardinals have an implied victory probability of 48.8% according to the moneyline set for this matchup.

-- Games involving St. Louis have gone over the total set by oddsmakers in 70 of 144 chances this season.
+- St. Louis' games have gone over the total in 70 of its 145 chances.

-- The Cardinals have posted a record of 2-8-0 against the spread this season.
+- The Cardinals have an against the spread record of 2-8-0 in 10 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!